EECS150/asic-labs-sp23/lab0/spec.md

 Next, note your instructional class acccount name - the one that looks like `eecs151-YYY`, for example `eecs151-abc`.
 This is the account you created at the start of this lab.

+#### VPN
+If you're not using eduroam, you need to use a global protect VPN to get over the instructional machine's firewall.
+You can follow the guide here on: https://software.berkeley.edu/bsecure-remote-access-vpn

 #### SSH: Linux, BSD, MacOS

 SSH is the de facto remote terminal tool for Linux and BSD systems (which includes macOS).
 It lets you login to a text console from anywhere (as long as you have network connectivity).
 SSH also comes as a standard utility in almost all Linux and BSD systems.